 Another important factor is the difficulty level.
 Some exams are relatively more difficult than others.
 For instance, the water resources PE exam is one of the easiest engineering exams, while structural depth is considered the hardest.
 It may not be right for you, but many students go with this opinion.
 On the same grounds, you can compare the difficulty levels of other disciplines by asking freshly licensed students.

 Passing rates are also different for different disciplines.
-According to 2021 statistics, the passing ratio for first-time takers was according to this table.
+According to 2022 statistics, the passing ratios are as follows: